Electricity Filing Manual – Guide C – Requirements For Substituted Service Applications

 - (e) any other method that appears to the [Commission] more likely to bring the notice to the attention of the person.

-This section applies to the service of notices pursuant to ss.
-201, 322 and 324(2) of the CER Act which would only apply to elections pursuant to ss.
-259, 271 and 266(1) and 266(2) of the CER Act.
+This section applies to the service of notices pursuant to sections 201 and 322, and subsection 324(2) of the CER Act which would only apply to elections pursuant to sections 259 and 271, and subsections 266(1) and 266(2) of the CER Act.
 Personal service is defined in the National Energy Board Substituted Service Regulations as any manner permitted by the general rules of practice in the Federal Court of Canada and in a manner determined by the Commission.

 Where a company is required to complete personal service of a notice on a person and has made reasonable attempts to do so, without success, the company would apply to the CER for approval of substituted service and the sample notice to be used.
 This may be the case where the whereabouts of a landowner is unknown and the company has made reasonable attempts to locate the landowner.